rishiraj88/rishiraj88/README.md

 Feel free to fork into and pull from my respositories.
 Collaboration and sharing ought to continue.

-I am always looking for colleagues and networkers to collect SMART ideas and realise the most promising ones of them, rated with-
+To prioritise SMART ideas and realise the most promising ones of them, rate them with-
 - feasibility study
 - absolute value proposition
 - effort and time cost